fakeplexdev/nodemonitor/README.md

 ![Bungee](https://i.imgur.com/phVVkSZ.png)

-So make sure BungeeCord is on before running NodeMonitor
+So make sure BungeeCord is on before running NodeMonitor.

 # Shutdown
 Don't ever just close the app with Ctrl + C!
 Always execute the "**exit**" command.
 This will close all servers one by one and then closes the app.